1940 Wisconsin gubernatorial election

 The 1940 Wisconsin gubernatorial election was held on November 5, 1940.
+Primary elections were held on September 17, 1940.

 Incumbent Republican Governor Julius P. Heil defeated Progressive nominee Orland Steen Loomis and Democratic nominee Francis E. McGovern with 40.67% of the vote.

-Primary elections

-Primary elections were held on September 17, 1940.
+This election is very similar to the 1855 Ohio Governor Election, also featured 3 candidates, one from the present, past, and future, except Loomis died before taking office.
+Heil and McGovern both served as governors for the state.